 I live the life of Pioneer Woman, but not really…because I don’t possess the natural gift of being a culinary goddess.

 In between the births of my children, I had two miscarriages.
 This experience caused me to do what I do best: research a topic.

-After recognizing a need for a Christian voice and advocate specific to the topic of miscarriage, I created a private online environment of women willing to share their miscarriage stories with each other so that I could weave them together in a book intended to reach the hands of women currently experiencing loss.
-Healing, laughter, and crying have been going on in the Loved Baby support group since that time.
-So that was the impetus for the blog.
-I wanted to let women know that they weren’t alone in their struggle.
-I want to give women hope and encouragement, but also to also speak to the raw truth of loss.
+After recognizing a need for a Christian voice and advocate specific to the topic of miscarriage, I created a private online environment of women willing to share their pregnancy loss stories with each other so I could weave them together in a book intended to reach the hands of women currently experiencing loss.
+Then I started talking to men.
+Exploring biblical truths.
+And then scouring through grief research.